-“Independent” Councillors are often accused as being “Liberal – Independents” or anti Labor and vote as a group on controversial issues.
-The reason for that is simply because Independent and Liberal Councillors attend the vast number of briefing and training sessions.
-At these sessions highly qualified Council staff, and relevant experts in their fields, present reports that allow for informal questions and discussions.
+At these sessions, highly qualified Council staff, and relevant experts in their fields present reports that allow for questions and discussions.
 These often result in a better understanding of the issues involved.
-It would be very difficult for any Councillor not attending these briefing sessions to make an informed decision and one that is in the best interest of the community, irrespective of the length of service as a Councillor.
+It would be very difficult for any Councillor not attending these briefing sessions to make an informed decision and one that is in the best interests of the community, irrespective of the length of service as a Councillor.

-Overall Councillors agree upon the majority of issues that come before Council, it is only the rare and controversial issues that attract media attention and tend to polarize Councillors and residents alike.
-I believe that Councillors attending regular briefing, training and information sessions have made the best possible decisions affecting the majority of Liverpool residents.
+Overall Councillors agree upon most issues that come before Council, it is only the rare and controversial issues that attract media attention and tend to polarize Councillors and residents alike.
+I believe that Councillors attending regular briefing, training and information sessions have made the best possible decisions affecting most Liverpool residents.

-As a Councillor I attend every possible Community Forum, Resident Action Group, Independent Hearing and Assessment Panels (IHAP), Joint Regional Planning Panels (JRPP) as well as my many Council Committee representations.
+As a Councillor I attend every possible Community Forum, Resident Action Group, Independent Hearing and Assessment Panels (IHAP), Joint Regional Planning Panels (JRPP or SWCPP) as well as my many Council Committee representations.
 That allows me to make decisions that reflect those of the community.
-While they may not always be popular, in my humble opinion they are carried out to the best of my ability for the majority of Liverpool’s 182,000 residents of which 70,000 are ratepayers and irrespective of any perceived political bias.
+While they may not always be popular, in my humble opinion they are carried out to the best of my ability for most Liverpool’s 230,000 residents of which 90,000 are ratepayers and irrespective of any perceived political bias.

-I am always willing to discuss any issue with residents and ratepayers alike, however, the outcome has to be in the best interests of the majority of Liverpool ratepayers and residents.
+I am always willing to discuss any issue with residents and ratepayers alike, however, the outcome must be in the best interests of most of Liverpool ratepayers and residents.

 Cr Peter Harle JP.